inveniosoftware/invenio/docs/developers/git-workflow.rst

 ----------------------------------

-Here is a schema summarizing how John Doe would work on new features and fixes, and how Joe Bloggs would integrate them.
+Here is a schema summarizing how John Doe would work on new features and fixes and how Joe Bloggs would integrate them.

 .. image:: /_static/invenio-git-workflow.png
    :width: 859